-For enquires regarding lessons and payments please contact the appropriate teacher listed below.
+For enquiries regarding lessons and payments please contact the appropriate teacher listed below.

-Tutor Name Instrument

-Jan Cawse jancawse@bigpond.com Strings

-3803 5232

-0432 399 592

-Clairice Somerset somersetmusicstudio@gmail.com Woodwind

-0405 061 369

-Angus Davidson gusto4207@gmail.com Guitar and Bass Guitar
+Tutor Name Instrument Clairice Somerset somersetmusicstudio@gmail.com 0405 061 369 Woodwind and Piano Angus Davidson gusto4207@gmail.com 0434 551 033 Guitar and Bass Guitar Brian Foulds brian.john75@hotmail.com 0433 846 311 Drums Emily Park crayon.emily.35@gmail.com 0412 617 119 Piano

-0434 551 033

-Joanna Funk joannafunk@gmail.com Piano (Online Lessons)

-0481 097 986

-Brian Foulds brian.john75@hotmail.com Drums

-0433 846 311

-Emily Park crayon.emily.35@gmail.com Piano

-0412 617 119

-Instrumental Enrolment Form
+Instrumental Music Enrolment Form

-Student's Name Class

-Parent's Name

-Address

-Postcode

-Home Phone No:Work/Mobile 2:

-E-mail address:

-Are you a continuing student from last year?
-Yes No

-Individual Lessons (Recommended) (Please Indicate Instrument)

-Group Lessons of Two (Please indicate instrument)

-Online lessons (Piano only)

-My child requires the use of a school hire instrument.
-(Drums, piano/keyboard and guitar are not available for hire) Yes No No

-Will you be purchasing your own instrument?
-Yes No No

-STUDENTS MUST REMAIN IN THE PROGRAM FOR AT LEAST ONE SEMESTER

-For refunds to be considered, four weeks' notice in writing via withdrawing from the program. the Cancellation of Enrolment form is required for students

-We have read the Instrumental Music Handbook and agree to abide by the guidelines as set out in this document including joining one of the College Ensembles.

-Parent's Signature: Date:
+Student's Name Class Parent's Name Address Postcode Home Phone No: Work/Mobile: E-mail address: Are you a continuing student from last year ?
+Yes No Individual Lessons (Recommended) (Please indicate instrument) Group Lessons of Two (Please indicate instrument) My child requires the use of a school hire in (Drums, piano/keyboard and guitar are not Do you own or will you be purchasing your own instrument?
+Yes No STUDENTS MUST REMAIN IN THE PROGRAM FOR AT LEAST ONE SEMESTER For refunds to be considered, four lesson's notice in writing via the Cancellation of Enrolment form is required for students withdrawing from the program.
+We have read the Instrumental Music Handbook and agree to abide by the guidelines as set out in this document including joining one of the College ensembles.
+Parent's Signature: Date: Student's Signature:

-Student's Signature:

-Please complete and return this
+Please complete and return this form to the College Office.